softwaremill/sttp/README.md

 (`.response(asParams)`), mapped (`.mapResponse`) and more; some backends also support request & response streaming.

-The default handler doesn't wrap the response into any container, but other asynchronous handlers might do so.
+The default backend doesn't wrap the response into any container, but other asynchronous backends might do so.
 The type parameter in the `Response[_]` type specifies the type of the body.

 ## URI interpolator